 - If the candidate's assigned style manual does not indicate how to format headings and subheadings, candidates are encouraged to follow APA Style as show in the Sections, Headings, and Subheadings Quick Guide (PDF)

 - Citation format must follow the style manual or guidelines specified by the candidate's department and must be consistent within the document.

 - Candidates may opt to use a citation manager to organize and format their references.
-Some common citation managers include RefWorks, Endnote, Mendeley, and Zotero, among others (Harvard University Libraries offer a handy comparison guide).
+Some common citation managers include RefWorks, Endnote, Mendeley, and Zotero, among others.
 Candidates might consider using RefWorks to format their references, the use of which is free for Cal State LA students, staff, and faculty.

-- Candidates are encouraged to schedule a meeting with a Library Reference Liaison or stop by the first floor of Library North for a drop-in library consultation for help with references, citations, and issues related to plagiarism.
+- Candidates are encouraged to schedule a meeting with a Librarian Subject Specialist or stop by the first floor of Library North for a drop-in library consultation for help with references, citations, and issues related to plagiarism.